anshumanbh/tko-subs/README.md

 Domain,Provider,IsVulnerable,IsTakenOver,RespString

 * Domain: The domain checked
+* CNAME: The CNAME of the domain
 * Provider: The provider the domain was found to be using
 * IsVulnerable: Whether the domain was found to be vulnerable or not (true/false)
 * IsTakenOver: Whether the domain was taken over or not (true/false)
-* RespString: The message that the subdomain was checked against
+* Response: The message that the subdomain was checked against

 ### What is going on under the hood?